wp-cool-tools/quick-featured-images/README.txt

 = 11.8 =
 * Added brazilian portuguese translation
-* Tested successfully with WordPress 4.5.2

 = 11.7.3 =
 * Fixed: outdated translations for post statusses
-* Tested successfully with WordPress 4.5.2

 = 11.7.2 =
 * Fixed: broken recognition of first post image works in multilines
-* Tested successfully with WordPress 4.5.1

 = 11.7.1 =
 * Revised plugin activation message function
-* Tested successfully with WordPress 4.5

 = 11.7 =
 * Improved: 'Default Images'' are working in the frontend, too, e.g. at creating a post with Gravity Forms
 * Improved: Headline structure since WP 4.4 for better accessibility
 * Refactored: Page 'Preset Images'
-* Tested successfully with WordPress 4.4.2
 * Updated *.pot file and translations

 = 11.6.1 =
 * Pro version: Added in 'Preset Images': Selection of multiple images to set one of them randomly as default featured image
 * Improved usability: Advice for selection of multiple images in the media dialog box
 * Improved usability in 'Set, replace, remove': On the start page show selected images after closing the media dialog box
-* Tested successfully with WordPress 4.4
 * Updated *.pot file and translations

 = 11.6 =